 In fact, you can literally launch a fully featured online store in a single day without any technical knowledge whatsoever!

-Recently, Shopify released a brand new mobile app called “Shop” that I believe will become Amazon’s main competitor in the years to come.
+Recently, Shopify released a brand new mobile app called “Shop” that will likely become Amazon’s main competitor in the years to come.

 Basically, Shop is a consumer shopping app that allows shoppers to browse a feed of recommended products and make purchases with a one-click checkout process.